Herbert B. Peterson, MD, FACOG

 A. Blanton Godfrey, PhD

-A. Blanton Godfrey, the Joseph D. Moore Distinguished University Professor of Textile & Apparel Technology & Management, is former Dean of the Wilson College of Textiles at North Carolina State University – the leading institution of its type in the world.
+A. Blanton Godfrey, the Joseph D. Moore Distinguished University Professor of Textile & Apparel Technology & Management at North Carolina State University, is former Dean of the Wilson College of Textiles– the leading institution of its type in the world.
+He is a globally recognized pioneer in the field of health care quality improvement.
 Previously, he served as the Chairman and CEO of the Juran Institute – a global leader in quality management – and as Head of the Quality Theory and Technology Department of AT&T Bell Laboratories.

 Dean Fixsen, PhD